 9.1 Can I make Börek ahead of time?

-Yes, you can assemble the börek ahead of time and store it in the refrigerator for a day or two before baking.
-Alternatively, freeze them for longer storage and bake from frozen.
+Yes you can make them ahead and keep them in the fridge for a day or two before baking, or freeze them and bake from frozen.

 9.2 What can I substitute for Feta cheese?